Ruapehu – Guide for Backpackers

 The winter season at Mt Ruapehu lasts well into spring, unlike ski fields found in the South Island.
 This one mountain has a lot to offer snowsports enthusiasts.
-So strap on your skis/snowboard/blades or whatever and head to the 3 ski areas.
+So strap on your skis/snowboard/blades or whatever and head to the three ski areas.

 The mountain’s small club field is Tukino is on the east side of the mountain.
 Very different to the commercial fields, it can only be accessed by 4wd or shuttle from the little town of Waiouru.

 Whakapapa, on the northwest side of Mt Ruapehu, is the largest ski field in New Zealand!
 It’s a great place to learn how to ski/ride as it has a complete beginners area called Happy Valley.
 There’s no chance that you will stumble across a black run by accident.
 On the other hand, with 30 intermediates and 24 black trails, any keen skier will have a blast.
 Book your ski pass here.

 On the southern side of Mt Ruapehu is Turoa.
 The ski field has the highest chairlift in NZ, the Highnoon Express, reaching 12 intermediate trails and 24 black trails.
 Base yourself in Ohakune for the convenience and apres-ski session.
 Book your ski pass here.

 New Zealand’s highest cafe

-Knoll Ridge Chalet is worth visiting in both winter and summer.
-Situated 2020 metres above sea level, you can have your lunch with the most stunning volcanic view.
+Knoll Ridge Cafe is worth visiting in both winter and summer.
+Situated 2020m above sea level, you can have your lunch with the most stunning volcanic view.

 To get there, take the scenic chairlift up.
 But don’t leave without taking Amphiteatre Walk.
-The 2 hour hike downhill gives you a chance to get some amazing photos of the Tongariro National Park.
+The 2-hour hike downhill gives you a chance to get some amazing photos of the surrounding volcanic country.
 You can even see as far as Mt Taranaki!

 Ruapehu has so much more to offer…